FrederikTobner/JANUS/book/src/chapter-03-boot-process/boot-info-verification.md

 ```

 [!side]
-Breakpoints work by replacing the instruction at that address with a special INT3 instruction that traps to the debugger.
+In most debuggers breakpoints work by replacing the instruction at that address with a special instruction (INT 3 on x86) that traps to the debugger.
 [/!side]

 **What this means:** LLDB found the `kernel_main` function in our kernel at line 42 of main.c.
 When execution reaches that address, LLDB will pause the CPU.

-### Running Until the Breakpoint

 Now let the kernel boot: